Miro Allione: Biography

+In 1999, after leaving Stream S.P.A. he joined the Board of Directors of Systeam S.P.A., an Italian company based on e-systems integrators with an extensive portfolio of blue chip clients.

 Form 2001 he was the CEO of Marine Contractor, a company working for Fincantieri in the construction of cruise ships.

 During his life he wrote books, some essays, many articles on journals (in particular on il manifesto) and specialized magazines, covering mathematics, economics, and tele-communications themes.

 He was also often interviewed on radios (such as Radio Radicale) and television about those topics.